alephao/swift-rlp/README.md

 In any file you'd like to use RLPSwift in, don't forget to import the framework with `import RLPSwift`.

-### Manually
-Download and drop RLP.swift inside your project.

 # License

 RLPSwift is released under an [MIT](https://tldrlegal.com/license/mit-license) license.
 See [LICENSE](LICENSE) for more information.